AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/configurations.md

 Similar setups are possible not only for Editable Templates but also for Cloud Configurations, ContextHub Segments, and Content Fragment Models.

-### Using the Configuration Manager
+### Using the Configuration Browser {#using-configuration-browser}

-The Configuration Manager allows an administrator to easily create, manage, and configure access rights to configurations in AEM.
+The Configuration Browser allows an administrator to easily create, manage, and configure access rights to configurations in AEM.

 >[!NOTE]
 >